AdobeDocs/workfront.en/help/manage-work/projects/project-finances/override-role-billing-rates-and-calculate-project-revenue.md

  </tbody>
 </table>

-&#42;To find out what plan, license type, or access you have, contact your `Workfront administrator`.
+&#42;To find out what plan, license type, or access you have, contact your Workfront administrator.

 ## Overview of Job Role Billing Rates and Role Hourly Revenue Types

-As an `Adobe Workfront administrator`, you can associate billing rates with both users and job roles.
+As an Adobe Workfront administrator, you can associate billing rates with both users and job roles.
 For more information about creating users and associating them with billing rates, see the article [Add users](../../../administration-and-setup/add-users/create-and-manage-users/add-users.md).
 For more information about creating job roles and associating them with billing rates, see the article [Create and manage job roles](../../../administration-and-setup/set-up-workfront/organizational-setup/create-manage-job-roles.md).

 Billing rates associated with users cannot be overridden.